sefop/sefop-training-hub/book/05-testing/README.md

 1. A MIP solver reaches its 60-second time limit and returns an incumbent with a 3% gap.
 Should the exact-value assertion of situation 7 apply to it?
-2. Does situation 2 (negative payload capacity → infeasible) still hold for a heuristic?
+2. Does situation 2 (must-go cargo exceeds the payload → infeasible) still hold for a heuristic?
 3. On the same instance, a heuristic reports 12 revenue and enumeration reports 10.
 Is that a bug?

 <details>